MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointExperts/web-parts/something-went-wrong-error-in-excel-web-parts.md

 ---
 title: A We don't know what happened, but something went wrong error in Excel Web Access Web Parts
+description: Fixes the error about Excel Services when you try to view a Microsoft Excel workbook in the Excel Web Access Web Part.
 author: helenclu
 ms.author: remcgurk
 manager: dcscontentpm